Rv 9.20.22

 Program Structure

-As ours is a community residency program residents are expected to develop true operative independence and be capable general surgeons upon graduation.
+As ours is a community residency program, residents are expected to develop true operative independence and be capable general surgeons upon graduation.
 Our residents typically have one thousand major cases at the beginning of their chief year, and typically graduate with almost 1500 major cases.
-Our interns are expected to master the large majority of bedside procedures – central venous access, abscess incision and drainage, Foley and nasogastric catheter placement, intubation, bedside management and debridement of wounds, percutaneous and surgical chest tube placement, proper use of negative pressure wound therapy, upper and lower endoscopy, etc. – in their first six months and spend the second half of the academic year teaching some of these skills to medical students.
-PGY2s are expected to master the remaining bedside procedures – percutaneous tracheostomy, peripheral arterial access, bronchoscopy, suprapubic bladder catheterization, etc. – during their SICU rotations.
+Our interns are expected to master the large majority of bedside procedures – ultrasound-guided central venous access, abscess incision and drainage, Foley and nasogastric catheter placement, intubation, bedside management and debridement of wounds, percutaneous and surgical chest tube placement, proper use of negative pressure wound therapy, upper and lower endoscopy, etc. – in their first six months and spend the second half of the academic year teaching some of these skills to promising medical students.
+PGY2s are expected to master the remaining bedside procedures – percutaneous tracheostomy, peripheral arterial access, bronchoscopy, suprapubic bladder catheterization, etc. – during their SICU rotation.
 In the PGY1 and 2 years our residents scrub into far more than the ACGME-required 250 cases, and in the latter half of the year the attending will often observe these cases unscrubbed while the senior and junior residents operate together.
-The PGY3 year is spent participating in the some of the more specialized areas of general surgery such as pediatric surgery, surgical oncology, and hepatopancreaticobiliary surgery at UC Davis, and beginning to operate independently on simpler general surgery cases while at SJGH and SJMC.
+The PGY3 year is spent participating in the some of the more specialized areas of general surgery such as pediatric surgery, surgical oncology, and hepatopancreaticobiliary surgery at UC Davis or Stanford, and beginning to operate independently on simpler general surgery cases while at SJGH and SJMC.
 Finally, in the PGY4 and 5 years the residents are typically in the operating room after morning rounds, managing their services from the operating room, and leading fellowship-level operations with attendings or taking junior residents through bread-and-butter general surgery cases with the attending available but in the background.
 Since there are no fellows at SJGH or SJMC there are no barriers between the resident and attending at these institutions, even in the most advanced cases.

 Rotations by Year